shawn-codes/Trivia-App-Pt.-1/README.md

 Submitted by: **Vashawn Robinson**

 **Trivia App** is an app that resembles a simple trivia app.
-Questions vary in topic and the user is prompted to select the correct answer out of four possible answer choices.
+Questions vary in topic and the user is to select the correct answer out of four possible answer choices.

 Time spent: **5** hours spent in total